convisoappsec/conviso-docs/docs/general/vulnerabilities_management.md

 Later in the vulnerability workflow, you will be able to assign other statuses to the vulnerability, like:

-- **Validate**, to ask the responsible to ensure that your corrections were successfuly made and fixed the vulnerability;
+- **Validate**, to ask the responsible to ensure that your corrections were successfully made and fixed the vulnerability;
 - **Accept Risk**, to accept the risk of not fixing the vulnerability for some reason;
 - **False Positive**, to mark the vulnerability as a false occurrence.